etokatlian/reel-gen/IMPLEMENTATION.md

 ## Overview

-We've implemented a solution to ensure that the voiceover track generated for videos is correctly proportional to the video length.
+Implemented a solution to ensure that the voiceover track generated for videos is correctly proportional to the video length.
 The implementation follows a combination of two approaches:

 1. **Configuration-Based Approach**: Added a `voiceoverDurationRatio` configuration option to specify the desired proportion of the video duration that the voiceover should occupy.
 2. **FFmpeg-Based Time Stretching**: Implemented precise audio duration adjustment using FFmpeg's `atempo` filter to stretch or compress the voiceover audio to match the target duration.